 While clearly what lies beneath the soft pink ice dress is a bottle it is so provocative that the ad might as well be a photograph of a sexy, sultry model or movie star.

 The simple and elegant buttoned up version on the left has a classic, never go out of style look.
 It reminds me of the wide-eyed and always alluring Audrey Hepburn.
 While the low cut, half unzipped pose on the right is as tasteful and as tantalizing as the Italian beauty Sophia Loren.
 Veuve Clicquot sure knows how to give their products super sexy star appeal!

-I especially love how the color palette speaks to both sides of ‘sexy'; the soft pink (a hue perfect to represent rose champagne) is so feminine, delicate and demure and the yellow-orange (the signature color of Veuve Clicquot) is warm, open and catches attention without being too brazen.
+I especially like how the color palette speaks to both sides of sexy.
+The soft pink (a hue perfect to represent rose champagne) is so feminine, delicate and demure.
+The yellow-orange (the signature Veuve Clicquot color) is warm, open and catches attention without being too brazen.

 In her suggestions for flowers

 And for serving pieces.
 Being partial to tabletop china, pottery and glassware I love the shape and colors of these pieces.

 Go with a brighter pink and yellow-orange color scheme to create a joyful combination for a baby shower.

 Pink and yellow-orange is a creative color combination for an Autumn table, don’t you think?

 The Veuve Clicquot Color scheme is a natural for anything that includes gerber daisies like these favor boxes.

 This color combination makes for a festive party.